-On Saturday the 13th of June, thousands of people joined together to attend an illegal rave at Daisy Nook Farm in Oldham.
-Police arrested a man in connection to the rave, the assumed organiser.
-The Manchester Evening News noted that “Greater Manchester Police confirmed a man was arrested on Saturday on suspicion of criminal damage and public nuisance.”
+On Saturday 13th June, thousands of people joined together to attend an illegal rave at Daisy Nook Farm in Oldham.
+Manchester Evening News noted that “Greater Manchester Police confirmed a man was arrested on Saturday on suspicion of criminal damage and public nuisance”.

-These raves are cropping up around the country, endangering lives and enacting devastation on the NHS’ already stretched resources.
-Whilst everyone is wanting to dance to some live music, the illegal raves are clearly a huge risk, forming part of a wider round of knock-on effects that may not become clear until the upcoming days.
+These raves are cropping up around the country, endangering lives and enacting devastation on the NHS’s already stretched resources.
+Whilst everyone is wanting to dance to some live music, the illegal raves are clearly a huge risk, impacting the population in ways that may not become clear until the upcoming days.

-A man, age 20, died of a drug over dose after attending the Daisy Nook Rave.
-Other raves have been organised elsewhere in the UK with devastating effects.
-In Carrington, another rave took place the same weekend.
-Three people were stabbed, with one stabbing leaving an 18-year-old man with life threatening injuries.
+A man, age 20, died of a drug overdose after attending the Daisy Nook Rave and other raves have been organised elsewhere in the UK with devastating effects.
+In Carrington, three people were stabbed, with one stabbing leaving an 18-year-old man with life threatening injuries.
 The police are also investigating the rape of an 18-year-old woman who attended the same rave.

 Horrific incidents could have been avoided if the rebel ravers had followed government advice and stayed indoors.
 But what is making people break the rules?